 The Foxes were quite aware of the trend toward premium grab-and-go food long before the virus changed the face of food service.
 They see providing delicious food, chocolates, pastries, bottles of wine and beer, newspapers, and handmade cigars from Jason Farr of San Juan Cigar Company at the Hotel Leo location as a new way of expressing something they love.

 “We love great train stations and we want the new place to have a 1920’s train station shop vibe,” Shannon says.
 Exquisite planning has gone into every detail.
 The 200-square-foot space feels much larger due to its soaring ceiling and a lovely marble floor crews found under carpeting during the renovation.
 Locally built cabinets were being installed on the day we visited.

-Christie and Shannon Fox can’t predict the future, but you can bet they’ll be planning, adapting and, yes, evolving to provide great food and great spaces for Bellingham, no matter what it holds.
+Christy and Shannon Fox can’t predict the future, but you can bet they’ll be planning, adapting and, yes, evolving to provide great food and great spaces for Bellingham, no matter what it holds.